FinnMurphy98/20QuestionsAI/README.md

 1. With the reopsitory as your current directory and your virtual environment active...

-2. Create the database migrations folder with the following command-line prompt: `flask db init`
+2. The migration scripts are already in source control.
+You can create the database if it doesn't exist on your local machine with the following command-line prompt: `flask db upgrade`

-3. Generate the migtation script and create the database if it doesn't exist with the following command-line prompt: `flask db migrate -m "update tables"`
+3. If you make any changes to the database models, update the migration script with the following command-line prompt: `flask db migrate -m "update tables"`

-4. Update the database with the following command-line prompt: `flask db upgrade`

-5. Repeat steps 3 and 4 after changing or adding new models.
+4. Repeat step 2 after updating the migration script.

 ## Run the app